Inclusive Food Access Research (I-FAR) Lab

 She is a PhD student in Nutrition Science at Utah State University.
 She is enthusiastic about scaling up nutrition interventions to make healthier food choices desirable in combating malnutrition among vulnerable populations.
 Previously, she worked with The Global Alliance for Improved Nutrition (GAIN) on : i) nutrition programs with Social Behavorial Change Campaign (SBCC) among under-five children and women of childbearing age in primary healthcare centers, ii) workforce nutrition projects that focused on pathways to improved diet, food access/safe consumption of nutritious foods among working-class adults.
 Her area of interest includes public health nutrition, sustainable food systems, and food & nutrition policies.

-While in the E-FAR lab, Camilla supported the development of the survey tool for our international project on food safety.
-She is currently pursuing a Masters degree in Public Health Nutrition at Utah State University.
-She wants to make a difference in communities that are struggling with food access.
+While in the I-FAR lab, Camilla contributed to the development and programming of the survey tool in RedCap for our international food safety project.
+She earned a Master’s degree in Public Health Nutrition from Utah State University, building on a Bachelor of Science degree.
+She is passionate about making a meaningful impact in communities facing challenges with food access